 2. Agree on no cell phones or other electronics during personal meals and outings.
 I like the game people are playing in restaurants by putting cell phones face down in a pile on the table.
 The first person who touches their cell phone pays the entire bill.

 3. Agree on no cell phones during group or one-on-one meetings.
 Your meetings will be shorter, easier to manage, and more productive.
-Meeting attendees are dying to tell their peers to put away their phones.
-Strong facilitators who set and hold to this expectation earn others’ respect and get more done.
+Meeting attendees want to tell their peers to put away their phones but feel like they can’t.
+Strong meeting facilitators who set and hold to this expectation earn others’ respect and run productive meetings.